YashitaMishra/Outbreak-Analysis-SIR-model/README.md

 Additional comments:
 Source for dataset for covid — https://www.kaggle.com/datasets/sudalairajkumar/covid19-in-india?resource=download&select=covid_19_india.csv

 The file output.png shows the plots that the code produces.
-For other values and rates of
+For other values and rates of infections you can tweak the respective values and get plots accordingly.
+This model can be used for other datasets as well.